virtualstaticvoid/taskinator/README.md

 end
 ```

-It is possible to branch the process logic based on the options hash passed in when creating a process.
+It is possible to branch the process logic based on the options hash passed in when creating
-The `options?` method takes the options key as an argument and calls the supplied block if the option is present and it's value is truthy.
+a process.
+The `options?` method takes the options key as an argument and calls the supplied
+block if the option is present and it's value is _truthy_.

 ```ruby
 module MyProcess